Report: Complaints over refunds for canceled flights skyrocket during pandemic - NewsBreak

 The report also shows if customers got a voucher for a new flight, they couldn’t always use it before it expired or they spent even more money because the credit didn’t cover the cost of a new flight.

-“Cancellation due to pandemic is it is an extreme situation, it’s only fair that people should get refunds for flights canceled due to the pandemic, said van Cleef.
+“Cancellation due to a pandemic is an extreme situation, it’s only fair that people should get refunds for flights canceled due to the pandemic,” van Cleef said.

-A Department of Transportation spokesperson told the bureau it is working with thousands of passengers who had originally been denied get their money back.
+A Department of Transportation spokesperson told the bureau, it is working with thousands of passengers who had originally been denied to get their money back.

 Full statement from Airlines for America: